 Remember that any configuration files you manually created and placed on the report server will not propagate to the failover server.
 For example, if you create a file to import into the report server alert system, the imported configuration will be synchronized with the failover via the database, but the import source file will remain only on the original report server where it was placed.

 All failover nodes operate only within a farm concept and require at least one node in an existing cluster or creating a new farm with a failover cluster.
 The farm creation wizard will guide you in selecting a node for both the primary and the failover.
 For more information, see Configuring report server farm, step 3.

 A failover node is a single report server that is always ready to take over the monitoring responsibilities of the primary or secondary report server to which it is assigned.
-All failover servers must be of the same type as their main server: only a CAS can be assigned as a failover for another CAS, and only an ADS can be assigned as a failover for an ADS.

 Example: report server farm containing failover servers

 Configure this special type of report server to provide a backup node for a failover operation.
 Because each failover node shares configuration settings with the node to which it is assigned, there can be a seamless transition to the failover node if there is a failure.

 If the primary node fails, the failover primary node will automatically takeover all functions of the primary node.
 All historical data will be available.
 The alerts will be generated.
 Monitoring data will be processed.

 A manual process would be required to redirect users to this node and no configuration will be available of that node via the NAM Console.

 When the primary node is restored it will take back control from the failover primary node and attempt to process the data collected by data sources during the downtime.